 Your ideal Legend pick depends on your strengths and weaknesses – your experience, gamesense, movement skills, and aim all factor in, as does your squad composition and whether you’re playing with friends or a team of strangers.
 That said, although all the characters are relatively balanced, there are some Legends who have pulled away from the pack due to their powerful abilities, and some who are more niche picks.

 We’ve ordered the Legends here in order of general effectiveness, to help you decide who to play if you’re after the big win.
 We’re aiming this list at the average player who has a reasonable grasp of the game, but we’ll also point out the best characters for absolute beginners, and mention the ones you’ll see in top tier competitive play.
+We’re also looking forward to Horizon, Apex Legends’ next character, who we’ll add to the tier list once we’ve had a chance to test her out.

 Before we dive into the tier list, we should mention that playing even the most meta hero won’t swing things in your favour unless you can make the most of their strengths.
 If you want to up your chances of victory, here are some tips on how to improve in Apex Legends: